robotframework/robotframework/atest/README.rst

     # Run only tests related to Java integration.
 This is considerably faster
     # than running all tests on Jython.
     atest/run.py jython --include require-jython atest/robot

+    # Recreate the standalone jar distribution and use it as an interpreter.
+    invoke jar
+    atest/run.py dist/robotframework-3.2b3.dev1.jar --exclude no-ci atest/robot

 Preconditions
 -------------